Southwest Scoliosis and Spine Institute Revision Surgery

 Once these tests have been performed, our team of experts will review the findings to diagnose the problem and determine the best possible course of treatment.
 The doctor will then sit down with the patient to discuss all of the options available, as well as answer any questions they may have.

-Revision Spine Surgery recovery
+Revision Spine Surgery Recovery

 Depending on the exact procedure and the reason for revision surgery, recovery times for each patient will vary.
 However, most surgeries will require the patient to stay in the hospital for several days to allow their Surgeon and team of doctors to monitor them and ensure there are no problems.
+Key aspects of recovery include:

 After the surgery, patients get fitted with a brace or collar to help keep their spine stable during recovery, and during the first few weeks, the doctors will restrict their activities.